aa0051320/Pages/_Diablo_IV/01 Ice Shards.md

 The faster you kill enemies, the safer you are.

 Staff has +100% Effect.
-As long as the Affixes of Staff is properly chosen, it can deal huge Damage to Unstoppable Enemy or Boss.
+As long as the Affixes of Staff is properly chosen, it can deal huge Damage to Unstoppable Enemy and Boss.
 But the prerequisite is that **Lucky Hit Chance** must be high enough so that Mana can keep up with Attack Speed. -->

 # Gear Affixes Priority